 It is now clear that this nuclear disaster was the pivotal moment in creating new digital radio solutions.
 European countries were the first to adopt the new solutions more than 25 years ago.
 Countries in Asia, Middle East, Latin America, and Africa followed soon after.

-More than 20 years, Airbus Defence and Space / Secure Land Communications has worked together with forward-looking public safety organisations.
+More than 25 years, Airbus / Secure Land Communications has worked together with forward-looking public safety organisations.
 They did not want to settle for a minor improvement.
 Their dreams fuelled us towards a shared vision.

 Virve, Finland’s nationwide public safety network, was the world's first to become operational.
 Frontier Guards were the first users.